 United Kingdom: The U.K. has single-payer socialized medicine.
 The National Health Service runs hospitals and pays doctors as employees.
 The government pays 80 percent of costs through general taxes.
 It pays for all medical care, including dental, hospice care, and some long-term care and eye care.
 There are some copays for drugs.
 All residents receive free care.
 Visitors receive care for emergencies and infectious diseases.
 Private insurance for elective medical procedures is available.

 In 2016, health care costs were 9.7 percent of GDP.
 The cost was US$4,193 per person.
 Only 2.3 percent of patients skipped prescriptions because of cost.
 But 29.9 percent of patients reported a wait time of more than four weeks to see a specialist.
 To keep prices low, some expensive and uncommon drugs aren't available.
-Hospitals can be crowded with long wait times.
+Hospitals can be crowded with long wait times. in 2018, the flu outbreak extended wait times to 12 hours.
 But most measures of health, like infant mortality rates, are better than average.
 In 2015, life expectancy was 81.2 years.

 Comparison to the United States

 The United States has a mixture of government-run and private insurance.
 The government pays most of the cost, but also subsidizes private health insurance through Obamacare.
 One-third of costs is for administration, not patient care.
 Health care service providers are private.
 Sixty percent of citizens get private insurance from their employers.
 Fifteen percent receive Medicare for those 65 and older.
 The federal government also funds Medicaid for low-income families and CHIP for children.
 It pays for veterans, Congress, and federal employees.
 Despite all this, there are 28 million Americans who have no coverage.
 They either are exempt from the Obamacare mandate or can't afford insurance.